13 Strategic Tips for Training Descriptions That Drive More Enrollments

 If your problem is that nobody sees your information, your training description is not tempting enough for the search engines.
 If your problem is that potential registrants see your information without signing up, your training descriptions are not tempting enough for the human eye.

-Good training descriptions are essential both for visibiity in search results in Google and in other search engines, as well as converting potential registrants to training participants.
+Well-formulated training descriptions are essential both for visibility in search results in Google and in other search engines, as well as converting potential registrants to training participants.